IRES: Summer Biology Research Program in Japan

 This grant-funded international research program allows students to engage in scientific collaborations at top biology institutes in Japan.

 Funded by the National Science Foundation (NSF Project #1952513), this summer program (including nine weeks in Japan) will provide students with invaluable research and intercultural experiences while working with an international team of biologists on CRISPR-Cas9 techniques generating transgenic fish to study genetic elements regulating behavior.
+Students will receive a $5000 stipend along with compensation for travel and accommodation expenses.

 The program is open to Montclair State and non-Montclair State students who are advanced undergraduate and graduate students who are interested in state-of-the-art gene editing molecular biology techniques.
 See Eligibility section for details.
 The program consists of nine weeks of full-time research in a Japanese laboratory, mentored by faculty member from the Japanese institutions.